mars-sim/mars-sim/README.md

 of people, social structure, physical and mechanical systems, and environment in the context of developing human settlements on Mars.

+mars-sim models each settler as an intelligent agent which possess, to varying degrees, autonomy, and mobility.
-A settler will be a computer agent possessing certain prescribed attributes, dynamic properties and the external characteristics imposed on it.
-Each one makes weighted decisions and interacts with one another to produce unexpected results in a sandbox world.
+It is a symbolic model of reality, given a capacity to learn from experience and an ability to cooperate with other agents and systems.
+A settler has prescribed attributes and skills and makes weighted decisions and interacts with one another to produce unexpected results in a sandbox world.

 For instance, each settler is assigned with a job, a role, having technical [skills](https://github.com/mars-sim/mars-sim/wiki/Skills), [personality traits](https://github.com/mars-sim/mars-sim/wiki/Personality), natural